mahdiridho/EC2Remote/README.md

 Before run, some contents in both files need to change base on yours :

 * YOUR_CREDENTIAL_PROFILE : credential profile you have set above
 * YOUR_OPENID_CONNECT_ARN : OpenID Arn can be found on AWS IAM - Identity providers - click your provider name.
-The sample Arn will be like i.e arn:aws:iam::5199957xxxxx:oidc-provider/<PROVIDER_DOMAIN>
+The sample Arn will be like i.e arn:aws:iam::5199957xxxxx:oidc-provider/<PROVIDER_DOMAIN>.

+Please read the reference to configure OpenID with Auth0 on folder AUTH0_OPENID_COGNITO

 * FREE_KEY_NAME / YOUR_KEY_NAME : keypair name for ec2
 * FREE_TAG_KEY_NAME : tag name
 * FREE_TAG_VALUE_NAME : tag value